flavorjones/calendar-assistant/README.md

 The location of `.calendar-assistant` defaults to the user's home directory.
 This location may be overridden by setting the environment variable `CA_HOME`

+#### Location Emoji

+There is a `[settings]` key called `location-icons` that may be set to an array denoting all emoji that indicate a location event.
+The first icon in the array will be used as the default.
+The default emoji included are `["🗺 ", "🌎"]` with the map icon first

 ## Setup

 ### Installation